 Hours of Operation: 12:00 a.m. -8:00 p.m.; Closed on the last Monday of every month

 Yoshida & Co. is a high-end bag and accessories brand that prides themselves in designing and manufacturing their products in Japan.
-They are best known for their Porter and Luggage labels and have featured the likes of the cartoon Peanuts and Eric Clapton on their bags.
-Yoshida & Co.’s products are made with high-quality materials and are targeted towards both men and women and include luggage, briefcases, backpacks, and wallets.
+They have featured the cartoon Peanuts and Eric Clapton on their bags.
+This brand’s products are made with high-quality materials and are targeted towards both men and women and include luggage, briefcases, backpacks, and wallets.
 Their pieces are found in over 700 stores worldwide.
 Check out our article on Yoshida & Co. here!